There may be changes to the course due to to corona restrictions. See Canvas and StudentWeb for info.

 First time: 2006H

-The course covers two- and multiple-variable regression analysis.
+The course covers simple and multiple regression analysis.
 Topics include: Ordinary Least Squares (OLS), hypothesis testing, violations of the OLS assumptions, Generalized Least Squares (GLS), dummy independent variables.
 The econometric program Stata is used in computer exercises and the required term paper.

 The student should know: